theadewole/Global-and-Crustacean-Fish-Export-and-Import/README.md

 - **Global pool**

-This visual gives insight in the similitude of the ocean of fish and crustacean and show individual country performance by how big the individual element of the visual represent
+This visual gives insight in the similitude of the ocean commodity (fish and crustacean) and show individual country performance by how big the individual element of the visual represent

  ![image](https://user-images.githubusercontent.com/108795960/198080482-809c2729-4fef-4ccb-a7b7-603b3f1204d6.png)
  ![image](https://user-images.githubusercontent.com/108795960/198080509-f293222c-b3ce-43be-a1ab-db5e22513533.png)